michael-0acf4/spin4/README.md

 Spin4 is an esoteric programming language based on 4D rotations in order to do computations.

 # Why ?
-Why not ?
-Someone has to do this.
+Why not?
+Someone had to do it.

 # afSpin4 Interpeter
 The current afSpin4 interpeter is definitely not optimised but serves only as a proof of concept.